p2irc/deepplantphenomics/README.md

 ### 1. Useful tools made possible using pre-trained neural networks

-For example, calling `addPreprocessingStep('auto-segmentation')` will use a pre-trained bounding box regression network to segment the plant from the background.
+For example, calling `add_preprocessing_step('auto-segmentation')` will use a pre-trained bounding box regression network to segment the plant from the background.

 ### 2. An easy way to train your own models